Legal affairs of the Tate brothers

-The British and American social media influencer Andrew Tate and his brother, Tristan Tate, have both been involved in a number of criminal and civil legal affairs in relation to their joint business and personal activities.
+The British-American social media influencer Andrew Tate and his brother, Tristan Tate, have both been involved in a number of criminal and civil legal affairs in relation to their joint business and personal activities.
 As of October 2025 they are facing six legal investigations—four criminal and two civil—in Romania, the United Kingdom and the United States.
 In response, they filed two lawsuits against their accusers in the US.
 Andrew also faces an additional civil case in the UK.
 The brothers have denied all charges and allegations.

-In December 2022 the brothers were arrested in Romania along with two women.
-In June 2023 all four were charged with rape, human trafficking and forming an organised crime group to sexually exploit women.
-In July two of their accusers reportedly went into hiding after a campaign of online harassment, and the brothers filed a defamation lawsuit, claiming US$5 million in damages against one of the accusers.
+In December 2022, the brothers were arrested in Romania along with two women.
+In June 2023, all four were charged with rape, human trafficking and forming an organised crime group to sexually exploit women.
+In July two of their accusers reportedly went into hiding after a campaign of online harassment, and the brothers filed a defamation lawsuit, claiming 5 million USD in damages against one of the accusers.

-In March 2024 British police obtained an arrest warrant for the brothers, and in May 2025, the Crown Prosecution Service brought 21 charges against the Tates, including rape, actual bodily harm and human trafficking.
-In July 2024 a civil case in the UK began against the brothers and a third person for alleged tax evasion.
+In March 2024, British police obtained an arrest warrant for the brothers, and in May 2025, the Crown Prosecution Service brought 21 charges against the Tates, including rape, actual bodily harm and human trafficking.
+In July 2024, a civil case in the UK began against the brothers and a third person for alleged tax evasion.
 A month later, Romanian police raided four properties Andrew owns and expanded its investigation to include trafficking minors, sex with a minor, money laundering and attempting to influence a witness.
+In July 2026, both brothers were arrested by US Marshals in Miami, acting on a sealed warrant from the UK.
+They are jailed in Florida as of Q3 2026, and they appeared in court as late as 27 August.
+As of September 2026, the Tate brothers are indicted in Romania, and "there is no trial on the calender", according to a media outlet.

 Criminal cases

 Romania

 On 11 April 2022 the US embassy received a report that an American citizen was being held against her will in a property the brothers own in Pipera, Romania.
 Romanian police raided the home and a nearby webcam studio belonging to the Tates, where they discovered four women.
 Two of them, the American and another Romanian woman, told the police they were being held against their will, sparking an in-rem (Note: Meaning, "for the facts") investigation into human trafficking and rape by the Directorate for Investigating Organized Crime and Terrorism (DIICOT).
 The brothers were interrogated and released.
 At the time, they were heard as witnesses rather than suspects.

+The criminal case in Romania has not ended, as of late July 2026.